sphinx-doc/sphinx/doc/templating.rst

     (The `sidebar2` location for the sidebar is needed by the ``sphinxdoc.css`` stylesheet, for example.)

+`sidebarlogo`
+    The logo location within the sidebar.
+Override this if you want to place some content at the top of the sidebar.

+`sidebartoc`
+    The table of contents within the sidebar.

+`sidebarrel`
+    The relation links (previous, next document) within the sidebar.

+`sidebarsearch`
+    The search box within the sidebar.
+Override this if you want to place some content at the bottom of the sidebar.

 `footer`
     The block for the footer div.
 If you want a custom footer or markup before or after it, override this one.